Twitter to charge users to secure accounts via text message

-After March 20, "only Twitter Blue subscribers will be able to use text messages as their two-factor authentication method," the company tweeted.
+After Mar 20, "only Twitter Blue subscribers will be able to use text messages as their two-factor authentication method", the company tweeted.

 Two-factor authentication, meant to make accounts more secure, requires an account holder to use a second authentication method in addition to a password.
 Twitter allows 2FA by text message, authentication app and a security key.

-Twitter owner Elon Musk tweeted "Yup" in reply to a user tweet that the company was changing policy "because Telcos Used Bot Accounts to Pump 2FA SMS," and that the company was losing $60 million a year "on scam SMS."
+Twitter owner Elon Musk tweeted "Yup" in reply to a user tweet that the company was changing policy "because Telcos Used Bot Accounts to Pump 2FA SMS", and that the company was losing US$60 million a year "on scam SMS".

 The blue check mark, previously free for verified accounts of politicians, famous personalities, journalists and other public figures, is now open to anyone prepared to pay.

-Last month, Twitter said it would price Twitter Blue subscription for Android at $11 per month, the same as for iOS subscribers.
+Last month, Twitter said it would price Twitter Blue subscription for Android at US$11 per month, the same as for iOS subscribers.